arpan7sarkar/React_Journey/notes.md

 JSX is behind the scene react.createelemnt then js object then html(while rendering)

 use navigate not only shifts the page it shifts the changes of website 100% same to how broswers upper arrows works

+normally data goes from top to bottom maintaing a hirerchy but we can also access its reverse version for that we have to use : just have to put usestates into the props then all set

+When we use context api then data had been autmatically set into a centralized data (data centrlization)

+best practics is to centralize the data in a particuler position